-- Cartridge Filtration: This is an easily replaceable type of filter that is composed of cylinders that will pull the dust in using static energy or another type of attraction process.
+- Cartridge Filtration: This is an easily replaceable type of filter that is composed of cylinders that pull dust in using static energy or another type of attraction process.

-- Pleated Filters: These types of filters look kind of like an accordion because the filter is pleated to allow greater surface area exposure to the air.
+- Pleated Filters: These types of filters look kind of like an accordion because the filter is pleated to allow more surface area to be exposed to the air.
 These are best used for collecting the finest dust that cannot normally be caught in a filter.